Maghwyn/supervision-service/README.md

 -----

 #### **The first machine** will host the python script.
-Connect as a root and download sudo with `apt update && apt install sudo`.\
+Connect as a root and download sudo with `apt update && apt-get -y install sudo`.\
 Then run the following to add the user into the sudo group `usermod -aG sudo <yourUsername>` and logout the root user.\
-Login as `<yourUSername>` and install git with `sudo apt install git`.
-We also recommend to install python3-venv with `sudo apt install python3-venv`.
+Login as `<yourUSername>` and install git with `sudo apt-get -y install git`.
+We also recommend to install python3-venv with `sudo apt-get -y install python3-venv`.

 WARNING : If you're on python 3.7 or lower, this script will not work as psutil installation will fail.
-A simple solution if you do not want to upgrade your python version in your machine is to first install curl with `sudo apt install curl` and install pyenv-installer with `sudo curl https://pyenv.run | bash` from [pyenv-installer](https://github.com/pyenv/pyenv-installer). \
+A simple solution if you do not want to upgrade your python version in your machine is to first install curl with `sudo apt-get -y install curl` and install pyenv-installer with `sudo curl https://pyenv.run | bash` from [pyenv-installer](https://github.com/pyenv/pyenv-installer). \
 You will then need to echo the following to .bashrc and .profile :
 ```sh
 echo export PYENV_ROOT="$HOME/.pyenv" >> ~/.bashrc &&